 We awoke on Sunday morning to blue skies and very crisp air.
 I was able to get some photos of very icy cars but due to the thick ice on the windscreen we decided to give the drive a miss.
 The car was so iced up the roof would not open and if it’s not raining the Jeffery’s do not drive with the roof closed.

 Around eleven a stream of Mercedes-Benz started to fill up the car park with the passengers eager to mingle with the other regional clubs.
 The lunch this year was in the delightful Tongariro Room with the normal great selection of appetising food.

 After a welcome from Frances, Manawatu’s President, we heard some musings from New Zealand’s Patron Ian Longley, along with a poignant one minutes silence for Doug Anderson who passed away recently.
-Daryl then took the opportunity to thank everyone for coming and also had the privilege of presenting Harald Decker with his 200,000 km pin and Vivian Decker with the impressive 500,000 km pin and badge.
+Daryl then took the opportunity to thank everyone for coming, after which Ian Longley presented Harald Decker with his 200,000 km pin and Vivian Decker with the impressive 500,000 km pin and badge.
 All the ladies were also delighted to receive a bunch of daffodils.